wekeo/wekeo4data/wekeo-climetlab/README.md

 # wekeo-climetlab

-**wekeo** is a collection of Python-based code designed to provide introductory training on the use of the CliMetLab WEkEO Plugins.
-This module is designed to stand-alone but also forms parts of wider WEkEO training activities.
+**wekeo-climetlab** is a collection of Python-based code designed to provide an introduction and examples on the use of the CliMetLab WEkEO Plugins.

 ## License